 Students who have completed an Associates of Arts or Science degree from a Montana college before admission have the advantage of having met all of the university CORE requirements when they are admitted.

-Students entering our program who have already received a bachelor's degree in any major are considered to be post baccalaureate students.
+Students entering our program who have already received a bachelor's degree in any major are considered to be post-baccalaureate students.
 In order to graduate with an additional Bachelor of Science degree from the ecology department, you must meet all department course requirements.
-In addition, the university requirements are that a minimum of 30 additional credit hours beyond the first degree are completed, that twenty-three of the last thirty credits are earned at MSU, and that at least nine of the additional credits are upper division.
+In addition, the university requires that a minimum of 30 additional credit hours beyond the first degree are completed, that twenty-three of the last thirty credits are earned at MSU, and that at least nine of the additional credits are upper division.